Men think they're smarter in science class - 41NBC News | WMGT-DT

 “Really bright girls often don’t feel like they know something unless they very much understand it, whereas boys are more comfortable saying they understand something without having an actual deeper understanding,” Horn said.

 Teaching methods, especially in mathematics, reinforce this.
-Success doesn’t necessarily require a deeper understanding, and this can frustrate people, men and women alike, who want to really understand why a formula works, Horn said.
+Success doesn’t necessarily require a deeper understanding, and this can frustrate men and women alike who want to really understand why a formula works, Horn said.

 Related